 This shockingly potent serum (it's called a serum, but it's the only step you're meant to use post-cleanser) revived my skin in a way I can only describe as magical.
 You only need two to four drops (a little goes a long way), and the seven-ingredient blend goes to work.

-Clinical tests showed a 60% increase in skin thickness and a 30% increase in skin density due to the concentration of plant stem cells (barley, to be specific).
-It's incredibly potent and moisturizing and visibly smooths wrinkles each time you apply it.
+According to the brand, clinical tests showed a 60% increase in skin thickness and a 30% increase in skin density due to the concentration of plant stem cells (barley, to be specific).
+It's incredibly potent and moisturizing and promises to visibly smooth wrinkles each time you apply it.

 6. Philosophy Ultimate Miracle Worker Fix Eye Power-Treatment

 While we're on the subject of Botox, it's important to note the most life-changing difference happened around my eyes.
 My crow's-feet weren't deep, by any means, but small lines began cropping up around my under-eye bags—only making them more pronounced.
 Liotta took care of that with tiny little droplets of Botox injected around my under-eye (right above the top of my cheekbone).
 It completely changed everything, opening my eyes, erasing fatigue, and really making a huge difference with puffiness and circles.

 So, I started supplementing the injections with Philosophy's eye treatment.
 It blends together actives, including a bi-retinoid, soy peptide extracts, and hyaluronic acid, and is designed to visibly plump, firm, and densify skin.
 I don't say this often, but it's a perfect product.

 Trehan S, Michniak-Kohn B, Beri K. Plant stem cells in cosmetics: current trends and future directions.
 Future Sci OA.
 2017;3(4):FSO226. doi:10.4155/fsoa-2017-0026